Process and methods

-A member of the committee who leads committee meetings, and ensures that the committee keeps to the scope of the guideline, works collaboratively and adheres to NICE's equality policy and principles on social value judgements.
+A member of the committee who leads committee meetings, and ensures that the committee keeps to the scope of the guideline, works collaboratively and adheres to NICE's equality scheme and principles on social value judgements.
 The chair completes the equality impact assessment with the developer at scoping and final guideline stages, approves the draft guideline for consultation, and advises the developer on responses to comments from registered stakeholders.

 The standard (for example, another intervention or usual care) against which an intervention is compared in a study.
 The comparator can be no intervention (for example, best supportive care).

 A theoretical structure of assumptions, principles and rules, which holds together the ideas comprising a broad concept.
 A conceptual model has been defined as the abstraction and representation of complex phenomena of interest in some readily expressible form, such that the individual stakeholders' understanding of the parts of the system, and/or the mathematical representation of that system, can be shared, questioned, tested and ultimately agreed.